snapfast/power-timer/README.md

 4. **Monitor**: Watch the large real-time countdown in HH:MM:SS format with monospace font
 5. **Control**: Use "Pause"/"Resume" to pause/continue, or "Cancel" to abort
 6. **Sound Alert**: Automatic system sound notification in the last minute
-7. **Confirm Action**: When timer expires, confirm the action in the dialog that appears
+7. **Automatic Action**: When timer expires, the selected power action executes automatically

 ### Keyboard Shortcuts
 | Shortcut | Action |